gitjps/docker101/lab1.md

 2. Run an Nginx server

 Let's run a container using the [official Nginx image](https://store.docker.com/images/nginx) from the Docker Store.
+Use the `docker container run` command or the shorter `docker run`.

 ```sh
 $ docker container run --detach --publish 8080:80 --name nginx nginx